-In this tutorial I’ll show you how to create a firing medieval scene with disintegration effect.
-You’ll learn how to combine stock images, use debrish brushes, work with fire, make a cool atmosphere and create lighting effect.
+In this tutorial, I’ll show you how to create a firing medieval scene with a disintegration effect.
+You’ll learn how to combine stock images, use debris brushes, work with fire, make a cool atmosphere and create lighting effects.

 What you’ll be creating

 We’ll start this tutorial by adding the background and blur it to create a depth of field.
 Then we’ll add the knight and apply the debris brushes to him to create a shattered effect.
 Later we’ll add the fire and create a glowing light for it.
 After that, we’ll make the fire effect on the knight as well as use several adjustment layers to change the whole contrast and color.
 We’ll finish it up with more light and fire sparks.
 You’ll need Photoshop CS3 or newer to follow this tutorial.

 Create a new document in Photoshop with the settings below:

 Open the castle stock.
 Drag it into our white canvas using the Move Tool (V):

 To add some depth to the scene, go to Filter > Blur > Gaussian Blur and set the radius to 6 px:

 I used an adjustment layer and set as Clipping Mask to desaturate the background.
 Go to Layer > New Adjustment Layer > Hue/Saturation:

 I used a Curves adjustment layer (Clipping Mask) to darken the castle background: